 We are the most detailed study of its kind in the world and we provide the international research community with a rich resource for the study of the environmental and genetic factors that affect a person’s health and development.
 Through our research we aim to inform policy and practices that will provide a better life for future generations.

 Who We Are

-The team is led by two principal investigators - Professor George Davey Smith (scientific innovation) and Professor Paul Burton (cohort infrastructure).
+The team is led by Professor George Davey Smith (scientific director) and Dr Nic Timpson (principal investigator).

 We have an advisory panel of 30+ study participants called the Original Cohort Advisory Panel (OCAP), which meets bi-monthly to provide feedback on new research projects and to review study documentation from a participant's perspective.
 For more information about OCAP, see the terms of reference (PDF, 87kB) and role description (PDF, 270kB).